goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     The next step to determine security levels is the getViews function.
     `getViews` gets all the registered views for this interface.
-This is refined later to the views that are only accessable in this context.
+This is refined later to the views that are only accessible in this context.

     >>> pprint(sorted([x for x in getViews(ifaces[0])]))
     [AdapterRegistration...
 ITraversable, u'acquire', ...